Training Small-Scale Vs Large-Scale Language Models: The Difference

 Conclusion

-In conclusion, developing small-scale and large-scale language models significantly advances natural language processing.
+Developing small-scale and large-scale language models significantly advances natural language processing.

 Small-scale models serve as a foundation for understanding language structure and basic tasks, while large-scale models offer more complex and nuanced language processing capabilities.